Depo-Provera Lawsuit

 What is a Daubert hearing?

 A Daubert hearing (named after a 1993 Supreme Court case) is where the judge acts as a gatekeeper for scientific evidence.
 Before expert testimony can be presented at trial, the judge must determine that the expert's methods are scientifically reliable.
 In this MDL, Pfizer is challenging the plaintiffs' experts who say Depo-Provera causes meningioma.
-The 3-day hearing was rescheduled by Judge Rodgers from the original May 26-28 setting and is now set for June 24-26, 2026.
-If plaintiffs' experts pass the test, the case proceeds toward trial.
-If they don't, plaintiffs lose a critical piece of their case.
+The hearing was reset by the June 15, 2026 settlement order and is now set for July 27, 2026 in Pensacola.
+It remains on the calendar because it stays relevant for any cases that fall outside the settlement agreement.

 What is a bellwether trial?

 A bellwether trial is essentially a test run.
 Out of thousands of cases, a few are selected to go to trial first.
 The results don't technically apply to other cases, but they give both sides a preview of how juries will view the evidence.
 A big plaintiff verdict often leads to settlement negotiations.
-A defense win can slow momentum.
-In this MDL, five bellwether trials are planned, starting with Blonski v.
-Pfizer on December 7, 2026.
+In this MDL, five bellwether trials were planned, starting with Toney v.
+Pfizer on December 7, 2026 — but the parties reached a global settlement in principle on June 15, 2026, before any test trial, and Judge Rodgers vacated the first trial's deadlines.

 How does my individual case relate to the MDL?